dvd-rsnw/7th-ave-trains/README.md

 # 7th Avenue Trains LED Matrix Display

-An application for Raspberry Pi to display NYC subway train information on an RGB LED matrix using Docker.
+An application for Raspberry Pi to display NYC subway train information on an RGB LED matrix using Python virtual environment.

 ## Features